What is the pricing for the Data Center version?

 What is our version support policy?

-We follow the Atlassian Enterprise release policy: We support those versions for 2 years.
+We follow Atlassian's Long Term Support release policy: We support those versions for 2 years.

 |Product||Version||First published||Supported until|